 I AM EMERA TRUJILLO

-With over a decade in product roles across the digital media landscape, I'm a pinch hitter in an industry that often finds itself in a pinch.
+With over a decade in product roles across the digital space, I'm a pinch hitter in an industry that often finds itself in a pinch.
 I love figuring out ways to make technology work for marketers and their customers.

 When I'm not thinking about how to make marketing easier, I love talking about building products.
 Drop me a line on the Boston Product, BPMA, or Women in Product Slack groups if you'd like to know which Agile principle I'm currently pondering.

 WHAT I DO

 Product evangelist.
 Tactical dreamer.
 Former office golf champion.

 Curiosity, Creativity, & Collaboration